katyisgreaty/track-suggester/README.md

 ## Description

 _This web page was designed to help Epicodus students choose which track to pursue.
 The choices are Ruby, PHP, C# and Java.
-There are 6 questions in the quiz, though only 3 of them affect the outcome._
+There are 6 questions in the quiz, though only 3 of them affect the outcome.
+Files can be found in the repository in github at https://github.com/katyisgreaty/track-suggester _

 ## Setup/Installation Requirements